-- i.
-The HMOs must use the state developed Standard Member Handbook.
-The Member Handbook must meet the following requirements: - a) Timeframe to provide - 1) Within 10 days of final enrollment notification to the HMO, the HMO must provide a hardcopy member handbook to new members. - 2) The HMO must give members notice of any stateidentified significant changes to the information at least 30 days before the intended effective date of the change. - b) Handbook Content
+- c.
+Timeframe to Distribute to Members - i.
+Within 10 days of final enrollment notification to the HMO, the HMO must distribute the member handbook to new members.
+See "handbook distribution" below for more information about distributing the handbook to members. - ii.
+The HMO must give members notice of any state-identified significant changes to the information at least 30 days before the intended effective date of the change. - a) The HMO must submit all changes to the Department prior to the changes going into effect.

+d.
+Handbook Content